pantheon-systems/documentation/source/content/basic-troubleshooting.md

 ### Reproduce the issue

-If you're fielding a bug report from an end-user, you'll likely need to be able to reproduce the issue yourself in order to find the cause.
-For example, if a user reports that they’re unable to sign up for an account, try signing up for an account yourself to get a better idea of what exactly occurs.
+If you're fielding a bug report from an end-user, it's helpful to reproduce the issue yourself in order to find the cause.
+For example, if a user reports they’re unable to sign up for an account, try signing up for an account yourself using the same steps to understand exactly what occurs.

-### Check your logs for errors and warnings
+### Check the logs for errors and warnings

-Live sites do not show errors by default, but you can spot them by reviewing your PHP error log, or in Drupal, checking your watchdog log if the core dblog module is enabled.
+Live sites do not show errors by default, but you can spot them by reviewing the PHP error log, or in Drupal, checking the watchdog log if the core dblog module is enabled.

 In some cases, you may also run into the notorious “White screen of death” (WSOD), in which nothing prints to the screen at all.
 Similarly, in Drupal, you may see the cryptic “This website has encountered an unexpected error” message.
-If this happens, check your logs.
+If this happens, check the logs.

-If you’re not sure if what you see in the log is coming from the problem at hand, you can try to reproduce the problem, then check your logs again.
+If you’re not sure if what you see in the log is coming from the problem at hand, try to reproduce the problem, then check your logs again.

 If you’re handling a report of a problem from someone else and can’t reproduce it yourself, ask them what time the problem occurred so that you can compare that report to timestamps in the error log.
 Keep in mind that you may have to convert timezones depending on where your users are.